MobileSystem7/mobilesystem7.github.io/_posts/2015-03-08-a-treatise-on-risk.md

 trusted communication channel the user can be asked to verify the parameters directly - did you just use a new Android phone in Brazil?

-Responding to Risk Ultimately, how we address a given risk boils down to a combination of the above factors, the degree of each type of risk, the distribution of each type of risk in the population, and the policies specified by the user.
+## Responding to Risk

+Ultimately, how we address a given risk boils down to a combination of the above factors, the degree of each type of risk, the distribution of each type of risk in the population, and the policies specified by the user.
 [Adaptive access control](/blog/post/adaptive-access-control/) aims to respond to risk in the way that is both least intrusive and most effective.

+### Unsubstantiated risk

-For unsubstantiated risk, addressing risk by asking the user to verify the parameters of the activities directly offers a one-time process for responding to risk.
+Addressing unsubstantiated risk by asking the user to verify the parameters of the activities directly offers a one-time process for responding to risk.
 If the parameters are indeed correct, the unsubstantiated risk is attenuated; if not, it is a direct confirmation of a security failure.
 We are